 Epoxy is a type of adhesive known for its super strong joining properties.
 Besides this, it is one of the most durable and versatile adhesives, making it ideal for all types of minor and major projects.
 In addition, epoxy provides a strong resistance to heat and chemicals.

-Keeping this in mind, we have listed the five common mistakes to avoid when using epoxy and how to optimise the adhesive to your advantage.
-So, without further ado, let’s proceed to the next section.
+In the following section, we have listed the five common mistakes you should not make when using epoxy and how to optimise the adhesive to your advantage.
+So, without further ado, let’s proceed to the next step.

 When it comes to epoxy, most manufacturers provide specific guidelines to follow for humidity and temperature.
 In general, epoxy shouldn’t be applied at low temperatures since it may not harden or cure properly.
 Moreover, extremely hot temperatures can reduce the pot life of the adhesive to half.